 - Eating hot pot in Chengdu.

-Although hot pot is not readily available in Philadelphia, we can get pretty close to the Chengdu dining experience at Han Dynasty – a restaurant that understands the unique Sichuan combination of scorching chiles and numbing flower peppers.
-We count their dan dan noodles, wontons in chili oil, spicy crispy cucumber and mapo tofu among our favorite dishes.
+Although hot pot is not trendy in Philadelphia, we can get pretty close to the Chengdu dining experience at Han Dynasty – a restaurant that understands the unique Sichuan combination of scorching chiles and numbing flower peppers.
+We count their dan dan noodles, wontons in chili oil, spicy crispy cucumber and mapo tofu among our favorite Philly dishes.

 We look forward to making new Chinese memories in the future.
 For now, eating good Chinese food will have to do.

 Han Dynasty has seven locations in the Philadelphia area.
 We ate this meal at the Old City location.